alexiob/it_sacs/README.md

 - MANY MORE....

-(c) 2016 Sirius Cybernetics Corporation & Alessandro Iob
+(c) 2016 Sirius Cybernetics Corporation & Alessandro Iob - All right reserved except in Galactic Sector ZZ9 Plural Z Alpha (there will be nothing there pretty soon)